Teliranchik/Teliranchik/README.md

 ► 🌱 I am currently learning to work in Java, Python and Html ► 💞️ I’m looking to collaborate on...
 I'm just getting to know the world of programming, and in the future I hope to cooperate with game studios.
 ► 📫 How to contact me: happytelik@gmail.com
-► 🤖 Pronouns: he, his, him
+► 🤖 Pronouns: he, him
 ► ⚡ Fun fact: unfortunately, there are no funny facts :(

 <!---